 For pure electric vehicles (vehicles equipped with a powertrain containing exclusively electric machines as propulsion energy converters and exclusively rechargeable electric energy storage systems as propulsion energy storage systems), a warning to the driver in the event of low REESS state of charge shall be provided.
 Based on engineering judgment, the manufacturer shall determine the necessary level of REESS energy remaining, when the driver warning is first provided.

 In case of optical warning, the tell-tale shall, when illuminated, be sufficiently bright to be visible to the driver under both daylight and night-time driving conditions, when the driver has adapted to the ambient roadway light conditions.
+Whilst an ADSF-2 is active, the warning shall be transmitted as a logic signal to the ADS, which shall comply with the technical requirements of UN Regulation No. [XXX] according to its original version or later series of amendments.

 This warning signal is not required for vehicles of category O.